eduvpn/documentation/PROFILE_CONFIG.md

 existing clients working.

-New installations using `deploy_${DIST}.sh` override these "defaults", e.g. to improve security, see the "Deploy Value" table for the value for new deployments.
+New installations using `deploy_${DIST}.sh` override these "defaults", e.g. to improve security, see the "Deploy Value" column for the value for new deployments.

 | Option                 | Description                                                                                                                                                                 | Required | Default Value              | Deploy Value               |